-This section begins with a comment line, and then lists, for as many samples as defined in the first section, the haploid size of the sample, the sampling time (the number of generation backward in time when the samples were identified), and the average inbreeding level of the samples.
-If the sampling time and the inbreeding coefficient are omitted, values of of zero are assumed (present sampling and no inbreeding).
+This section begins with a comment line, and then lists, for as many samples as defined in the first section, the haploid size of the sample, the sampling time (the number of generations backward in time when the lineages were sampled), and the average inbreeding level of the samples.
+If the sampling time and the inbreeding coefficient are omitted, values of zero are assumed by default (present sampling and no inbreeding).

-So the following input
+So the following input: